 Figure 3.
 Proportion of preferred structure responses by whether subjects heard preferred or dispreferred descriptions and whether subjects described target events to the same versus different experimenter who had originally described those events to them.

-These results indicate that subjects demonstrate a small but significant person-specific effect in addition to a larger basic syntactic entrainment effect that is present regardless of conversational partner.
-However, some caution is warranted in interpreting the results of Experiment 3 as evidence for partner specificity in syntactic entrainment.
+These results indicate that subjects may demonstrate a small (marginally significant) person-specific effect in addition to a larger basic syntactic entrainment effect that is present regardless of conversational partner.
+However, some caution is warranted in interpreting the marginally significant results of Experiment 3 as evidence for partner specificity in syntactic entrainment.
 Numerically, the partner-specific effect was much smaller (5.4% greater priming when speaking to the same experimenter) than the partner-independent effect of syntactic entrainment (20.4% priming effect when speaking to the different experimenter).
 Furthermore, the increase in exposure not only revealed a partner-specific effect of syntactic entrainment, but also substantially increased the partner-independent effect of syntactic entrainment.
-This suggests that while partner-specificity can be induced in syntactic entrainment given enough exposure, syntactic entrainment has a much greater partner-independent component than partner-specific component.
+This suggests that while partner-specificity may be induced in syntactic entrainment given enough exposure, syntactic entrainment has a much greater partner-independent component than partner-specific component.

 Thus far, given the nature of the materials used in Experiments 1-3, it may be that speakers exhibited entrainment by forming associations between aspects of the specific depictions of the events – that is, representations of the line drawings themselves – and the structures they heard those drawings described with.
 Experiment 4 assesses this possibility.
 To do so, we created two depictions of each event that varied on a number of dimensions (the perspective, the relative size of actors and objects, along with coloring and other stylistic differences), such that both could be described with the same sentence.
 If syntactic entrainment reflects the formation of an association between a representation of the line drawing and the syntactic structure used to describe that line drawing, then when subjects describe back a different drawing of the same event, they should be less likely to use the (hypothetically) entrained syntactic structure, compared to when they describe back the same drawing of the same event.